 – General Charles C. Krulak, Commandant U.S. Marine Corps

-Boyd had joined the 25th Fighter Interceptor Squadron in January 1953, only months before the war ended in July.
+Boyd had joined the 25th Fighter Interceptor Squadron in January 1953, only months before the Korean War ended in July.
 During that period the 26-year-old took part in 22 combat missions in the Sabre F-86 fighter aircraft.